hwproj/hwproj/CONTRIBUTING.md

 ### Install Ruby and Bundler

 Install Ruby with [ruby-install](https://github.com/postmodern/ruby-install), it's easier to work with than with RVM.
-We curretly use Ruby 2.2.3.
+We curretly use Ruby 2.2.3. [chruby](https://github.com/postmodern/chruby) switches Ruby versions automatically when `.ruby-version` file is present.

 Run `gem install bundler`.
 Bundler is used to install all needed gems (Ruby libraries) for a project.